 Remember that there’s the catering option as well!
 From desserts to entire menus, the Canaries boast several healthy and sustainable catering companies!
 We’ve tried the most delicious cakes ever from Vegan Only Sweet and entire meals from Tierra Café, but they’re definitely not the only amazing catering companies on the Canary Islands.

 Last but not least, let’s talk about food waste!
 Thanks to marketing campaigns from supermarket chains and other bigger brands, we are encouraged to eat, drink and be happy over the entire festive period, but so much indulgence unfortunately results in a lot of waste.
 So please, plan ahead, organise and try and avoid buying too much!
 (This one is actually a general advice, the same goes for gifts, decorations, and so on!)

 4. Use handmade Christmas decorations

 Feeling inspired and creative?
-Then our first tip would be, craft your very own Christmas decorations.
+Then our first tip would be, craft your very own sustainable Christmas decorations.
 Do use biodegradable materials such as wood and paper, and if plastic is involved, make sure it’s recycled!

 Then, for those of you that aren’t exactly the creative kind (as is the writer of this very blog post).
 If you really need to buy new decorations, make sure you choose handmade pieces using recycled glass, jute, wood, etc. There are so many amazing artisans on the islands that we’re confident you’ll find some beautiful options that will make your Christmas tree stand out this year!